gorjanradevski/p_and_o_3/README.md

 ### Virtual environments

-In the future I would suggest that you install [Poetry](https://poetry.eustace.io/).
+In the future I would suggest that you install [Poetry](https://python-poetry.org/).
 Poetry helps you manage your virtual environments in Python and serves as a dependency resolver.
 In case you decide to use Poetry for this project, let me know and I will push the necessary files for you to replicate the virtual environment with Poetry.
 Assuming that you installed `poetry` for this project and I pushed the files, navigate to the cloned directory and run `poetry install`.
 Then, `poetry` will set up an identical virtual environment as the one I have for this project.
 Several commands to keep in mind about `poetry`:

 - `poetry add package_name` to install a package.
 - `poetry remove package_name` to remove a package.
 - `poetry init` to create a new project (this will set up a `pyproject.toml` file for you where all dependencies will be listed).
 - `poetry lock` it will resolve all your dependencies and create a `poetry.lock` file that you SHOULD keep in version control.
 - `poetry run python script1.py` to execute a Python script using Python from inside the virtual environment.

+Installation instructions, all basic and advanced commands, and more information about Poetry can be found [here](https://python-poetry.org/docs/).

 ### Code edittor